Clinical Research Division, Fred Hutch

 Dr. David Madtes is a pulmonary and critical care specialist who treats and studies pulmonary problems among cancer patients.
 He is the director of the Seattle Cancer Care Alliance’s Lung Cancer Early Detection & Prevention Clinic at Seattle Cancer Care Alliance, Fred Hutch’s clinical care partner.
 The clinic is one of only a few in the nation that assesses people’s risk of lung cancer and expedites evaluations of suspicious findings using state-of-the-art diagnostic techniques.
 Dr. Madtes also founded and directs a joint SCCA/UW Medicine lung cancer screening program designed to detect lung cancer at its earliest stages when the chance of cure is highest.
 A primary goal of his research is to identify and address the barriers to lung cancer screening, especially in underserved populations.
 A second research focus is the application of artificial intelligence to improve the identification of early lung cancer on screening CT scans.
 A third goal of his research program is to identify and characterize noninfectious pulmonary complications of blood stem cell transplantation.

-Associate Professor, Pulmonary, Critical Care and Sleep Medicine
+Professor Emeritus, Division of Pulmonary, Critical Care and Sleep Medicine

 University of Washington